freddiehaddad/ms2cc/README.md

 ### Building from Source

-Since the tool was written in [Rust], the Rust development toolchain is required.
+Since the tool was written in [Rust], the Rust development toolchain is required for compilation.

 1. Prepare your environment by following the instructions on the [Rust installation page].